MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/docker.md

 ## Use Azure Kubernetes Service cluster

 > [!NOTE]
-> Running Azure Pipelines agent is not supported in AKS 1.19 and later.
+> Running Azure Pipelines agent is not supported in AKS 1.19 and later due to docker-in-docker no longer being available.
+>
+> The following instructions only work on AKS versions lower than 1.18.

 ### Deploy and configure Azure Kubernetes Service